 - You can restrict users from posting transactions to previous or future periods. - If you have an archive from a previous year, you can post transactions to the archive; however, you must open the archive company first.
-Sage 100 Contractor no longer posts entries to simultaneously to period 12 of an archive company and period 0 of the current company. - When using Sage 100 Contractor across a network, changing the current period using 1-6 Period and Fiscal Year Management > Change Period affects all workstations that access Sage 100 Contractor.
+Sage 100 Contractor does not post entries simultaneously to period 12 of an archive company and period 0 of the current company. - When using Sage 100 Contractor across a network, changing the current period using 1-6 Period and Fiscal Year Management > Change Period affects all workstations that access Sage 100 Contractor.